What are RAPID numbers?

-As an integral part of this whole RAPID numbering process we also updated many of our old road name signs.
-Instead of simply the road name only, all new rural signs have the RAPID number range for that section of road included.
-They also indicate the direction the numbers run so you can locate numbers faster over long roads.
+New rural road signs have the RAPID number range for that section of road included.
+They may also indicate the direction the numbers run, so addresses can be located faster on long roads.
 Signs at the ends of a road have the full number range included, intermediate signs at intersections have partial number ranges to indicate number direction only.

-Who replaces the peg if it gets damaged or stolen?
+What if the peg is damaged or stolen?

 supplies new pegs and numbers free of charge.
 If your peg is damaged or goes